bencode/yield-cache/README.md

 ## Useage

-1. create an instance for cache
+1\.
+Create an instance for cache

 ```js
 var cache = yieldCache();
 ```

-2. use cache instance
+2\.
+Use cache instance

 ```js